 Scripts to Use (And What to Do When They Fail)

-- Encourage Healthy Habits: "Eating these fruits helps your body stay strong against germs."
+- Healthy Habits Encouragement: "Eating fruits helps our body fight those daycare germs."

 Common Pitfalls (What NOT to Say)